yehia67/documentation/blueprints/home.md

 ## Learn how to use IOTA to track and trace assets in the supply chain

 [Data Marketplace](/0.1/data-marketplace/overview.md)
-## Learn how to buy and sell data through MAM streams on the Tangle
+## Learn how to buy and sell data through MAM channels on the Tangle